s-gregorini003/personal-website/content/post/volca-boy-1/index.md

 # Featured image
 # Place an image named `featured.jpg/png` in this page's folder and customize its options here.
 image:
-  caption: ''
+  caption: 'First 3D render of the product'
-  focal_point: ""
+  focal_point: Smart
-  placement: 2
+  placement: 1
   preview_only: false

 authors: